kyaiooiayk/Awesome-LLM-Large-Language-Models-Notes/README.md

 ## How to run the notebook in Google Colab
 - The easiest option would be for you to clone this repository.
 - Navigate to Google Colab and open the notebook directly from Colab.
-- You can then also write it back to GitHub provided permission to Colab.
+- You can then also write it back to GitHub provided permission to Colab is granted.
 The whole procedure is automated.
 ***

 ## Implementations from scratch